Styyx1/ADT/README.md

 ## Adding mods to ADT

 All the tools you require to add mods to this list are included in the download.
 If you want some general tips on how to safely mod, visit our [Modding Tutorials](https://github.com/The-Animonculory/Modding-Resources) repository.
+Adding mods is your own responsibility and I will not provide any type of support for that whatsoever.

 ### Anniversary Edition

 ADT supports the latest verison of Skyrim, but **does not require** the paid update.
-If you wish to use the paid creation club content, simply add it to the list and then resolve any conflicts that may appear.
+If you still want to use it, see [Adding mods to ADT](##Adding-mods-to-ADT).

 ## Updating the modlist